k-box/k-box/resources/assets/pages/en/help.md

 **3. I trashed a file, but the system does not allow me to upload it again.
 Why?**

-In order to avoid forest of files with identical content, the system does not allow to upload same document more than once.
+In order to avoid forest of files with identical content, the system does not allow to upload same file more than once.
 If your file is in Trash, please restore it and make changes (update version, edit, and assign correct collection).
 As long as file has not been permanently deleted, it is saved in the system.

 **4. “Cannot delete Collection”**